gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 3. The group member installs the latest keying material with version number V' and derives the corresponding new Security Context.

-In case (c) or (d) applies, the group member can alternatively perform the following actions.
+If case (c) or case (d) applies, the group member can alternatively perform the following actions.

 1. The group member re-joins the group (see {{ssec-join-req-sending}}).
 When doing so, the group member MUST re-join with the same roles it currently has in the group, and MUST request the Group Manager for the public keys of all the current group members.
 That is, the 'get_pub_keys' parameter of the Joining Request MUST be present and MUST be set to the CBOR simple value Null.